zaccharieramzi/shine/README.md

 ## General instructions

 You need Python 3.7 or above to run this code.
+This code will only run on a computer equipped with a GPU.
 You can then install the requirements with: `pip install -r requirements.txt`.